 After discussion with, and with the written permission of their field-appointed advisor, students may also take the final exams of AEP5620, AEP5560, and AEP5230 at the regular exam time for those classes as a place-out option in lieu of taking the full class.
 However, if a student fails to achieve the equivalent of a B- in any place-out exam, they are not eligible to take any subsequent place-outs exams and must demonstrate competency in all unsatisfied areas by coursework instead.

 The Admission to Candidacy "A" Exam is an oral exam to prepare for beginning full-time research in a particular area of applied physics as well as ensure competency in the minor area of study.
 This exam is administered by the student’s special committee.
 It is typically taken in the second or third year of studies.
+Students are required to demonstrate a competency in a common core of physics subjects prior to proceeding to the A-exam.
 Upon successful completion of the A-exam, the student is awarded a master’s degree and formally admitted into the Ph.D. program.

 The student then undertakes a project of original research and writes a thesis.
 In the Final "B" Examination, the student makes an oral defense of this thesis at a hearing administered by the special committee.
 A successful defense and approval of the written thesis are the final steps in fulfilling the degree requirements for a Ph.D. in applied physics.